Enhancing Multilingual RAG Systems with Debiased Language Preference-Guided Query Fusion: Related Works

 \subsection{Language Preference}

-In mRAG, language preference is shown both in retrieval (over-retrieving high-resource languages) and in generation (differentially using evidence by language even under matched relevance), degrading consistency and downstream quality~\cite{park2025investigating}.
+In mRAG, language preference is shown both in retrieval (over-retrieving high-resource languages) and in generation (differentially using evidence by language even under \textit{matched relevance}---a setting where the gold passage or core supporting evidence is correctly retrieved across all compared conditions), degrading consistency and downstream quality~\cite{park2025investigating}.
 Existing measurements of language preference in mRAG commonly rely on behavioral proxies, such as comparing outputs across query languages via information overlap~\cite{sharma2024fauxpolyglotstudyinformation} or embedding similarity to references~\cite{park2025investigating}, and, in more controlled settings, analyzing citation or attribution behavior as evidence that language varies while other variables are fixed~\cite{ki2025linguistic, qi-etal-2025-consistency}.
 While prior approaches offer useful signals, they miss a key confound in mRAG: structural priors can dominate preference scores.
 We therefore debias preference by regressing out these priors and using the residual as the preference signal.